Room-Elephant/ElephLink/README.md

 ```bash
 java -jar elephlink-1.0.0-jar-with-dependencies.jar
 ```
-The application will validate your configuration, verify the DNS records in Cloudflare, and start the update schedule.
+The application will validate your configuration, verify the DNS records in Cloudflare and start the update schedule.

-## Contributing
+## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## Acknowledgments
+## 🙇‍♂️ Acknowledgments
-This project was inspired by the functionality of the K0p1-Git/cloudflare-ddns-updater bash script.
+This project was inspired by the functionality of the [K0p1-Git/cloudflare-ddns-updater](https://github.com/K0p1-Git/cloudflare-ddns-updater) bash script.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.